Telemark University College (TUC) – Høgskolen i Telemark (HiT)

 * Although we make every attempt to keep this information up to date, please defer to information provided to you directly from the host institution as the best resource.
 If there are discrepancies between the protocols listed here (applying for housing, getting registered for courses, etc.) and those told to you by your host institution, default those of the host institution.
 However, health insurance requirements, course equivalencies, credit transfer and grading are determined solely by MSU.

 - Apply for student housing: Review your housing options.
-Then, complete the online application form by the appropriate deadline.
+MSU recommends that our students choose the "Gullbring" building due to its proximity to the Bø campus.
+Complete the online application form by the appropriate deadline.

 - Check out HiT – Bø campus’s Pre-Arrival Guide and HiT’s website for important information that will help you prepare for your program!